 During the winter season or cold weather, you see fog on your windows and windshields while driving that can cause difficulty in steering the vehicle.
 Windshields fog up because of differences in temperature and moisture in the air (humidity).
 Window fog is caused by moist, humid air inside the vehicle coming in contact with the cold windshield before it’s warmed up.
 Your windshield will be colder than the air inside the car as it is in contact with cooler outside air.
 The humid/moist air comes into contact with the cold surface of the window glass and condenses into what we know as fog.
 The key to whether we can expect to find fog is the temperature at which the maximum amount of water vapor can be held in the air at a given pressure before condensing into a liquid.
 This is known as the dew point.
 It is also important to consider that the air trapped in the car from the previous day will be more humid than the outside humidity level, therefore holding more moisture.

-6. Cloudy Glasses
+6. Foggy Glasses

-If you wear a pair of glasses, you are probably familiar with the struggle of cloudy glasses during winters.
+If you wear a pair of glasses, you are probably familiar with the struggle of foggy glasses during winters.
 The difficulty can also be observed when you go from a cold, air-conditioned room to outside on a humid day, the lenses fog up as small water droplets coat the surface via condensation.
 Condensation is responsible for the water inside the frame on a cold day.
 The water vapors for condensation may originate from your own mouth or maybe rising from the coffee, soup, or any other hot beverage you are enjoying on a cold day.